VerifiedInc/VerifiedInc.github.io/README.md

 It publishes to the `preview` branch which should be consider akin to `master` and never pushed directly to.
 It would be recommend to push the preview tag from your feature branch.

+**Please only push preview tags, no need to create full blown Github releases for these previews**.

 For example, if one would like feedback from the business team regarding changes on the `feat/guides` branch then push a `preview-v2.4.0` tag to that branch.
 This will trigger the preview deployment job which publishes to the `preview` branch.

 [Netlify](https://app.netlify.com/sites/resilient-capybara-2fa074/settings/general) is being used for this deployment.
 Credentials via the shared devops@unumid.co email account can be found in 1Password.
+It deploys to the generic url, https://resilient-capybara-2fa074.netlify.app/.
+We very easily could deploy to a custom domain if we ever want to share "beta" docs with friendly parties.

 ## GitHub Pages